How to Make Reusable Cling Wrap---From Cloth! An Incredible Gift! (Bees-Wrap for Green Living)

 Here's one reason: The "Whale Article" finally did it for me.
 I'm done.
 I'm even going to start being vigilant about making sure my eco-friendly shopping bags are always ready to go in my truck.
 No more plastics for me.
 At least not consciously on purpose.
 (The link to that article is just below, if you are interested.)

 In addition to the ecological harm plastic does in our world, there is a great deal of research that shows that use of plastics (made of petrochemicals) are correlated with a great number of disorders including:

 Note: This article contains affiliate links scattered throughout.
-If you happen to click through and make any kind of purchase, I will receive a very small commission at no extra cost to you.
-Thank you for helping support Healing Harvest Homestead--Heidi
+If you happen to click through and make any kind of purchase, I may receive a very small commission at no extra cost to you.

 **Note: This article has been edited and republished due to some new and exciting findings!
 Read on for the latest update on how these cling wraps work!